TheSwanFactory/hclang/TUTORIAL.md

 ### TODO: Explicit Typing

 - Static typing: (the `<` and `>` operators)
+- Endian-ness
+- Bitfields
+- Predicates (the `~` operator)

 # The Syntax

-Syntactically, Homoiconic C is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, YAML, etc. (This is basically what we did in rudimentary form with CSON files in The [Hour of NODE](http://hourofnode.org)).
+Syntactically, Homoiconic C is a variation on the ASCII Property List format popularized by NeXTSTEP and now expressed by Java, JSON, YAML, etc. (This is basically what we did in rudimentary form with CSON files in The [Hour of NODE](http://hourofnode.org)).

 In a traditional Property List, there are separate entities for dictionary and array.
 Instead we use Frames, which have attributes of both (and few other abilities, such as scoping and call-ability).